BloomBooks/BloomDesktop/ReadMe.md

 Bloom Desktop is a c# Windows application that dramatically "lowers the bar" for language communities who want books in their own languages.
 Bloom delivers a low-training, high-output system where mother tongue speakers and their advocates work together to foster both community authorship and access to external material in the vernacular.

+# Registry settings

+One responsibilty of Bloom desktop is to handle url's starting with bloom:, such as those used in the bloom library web site when the user clicks "open in Bloom."
+Making this work requires some registry settings.
+These are automatically created when you install Bloom.
+Developers who need this functionality can get it using the build/bloom link.reg file.
+YOU NEED TO EDIT THIS FILE FIRST.
+It contains a full path to Bloom.exe, and the first part of the path will depend on where you have put your working folder.
+After adjusting that, just double-click it to create the registry entries for handling bloom: urls.

 # Development Process